-Compass Affordable Housing’s (CAH) ability to coordinate resources necessary to tackle challenging affordable housing design, development, and financing has made it a leader in partnering with communities to address housing needs.
-CAH and staff partnerships with community groups, investors, federal and state agencies, as well as local municipalities, have brought millions of dollars of investment to help invigorate communities and distressed neighborhoods.
+Compass Affordable Housing’s (CAH) ability to coordinate resources necessary to tackle challenging affordable housing design, development, and financing has made it a leader in Tucson CAH and staff partnerships with community groups, investors, federal and state agencies, as well as local municipalities, have brought millions of dollars of investment to help invigorate communities and distressed neighborhoods.
 We have a wealth of experience coordinating project management teams including architects, realtors, contractors, financing professionals, lenders, and consultants.
 We pride ourselves on being able to make significant, positive differences in communities and neighborhoods.

-CAH staff has extensive experience in affordable housing development, project coordination and financing, project development, federal funding, and program and project compliance.
-In addition, staff have rich experience and educational backgrounds including organizational and business management; agency and program reorganization; program design and implementation; capacity building; resource utilization management; case management and support services, supervision, grant writing, community work, direct service delivery; accounting, audit and compliance; financing and financial operations; program operations management; and the acquisition, new construction, and rehabilitation of properties and sites that serve low-income populations.
-In addition, Compass Affordable Housing provides consulting, accounting and housing development services to local and state-wide organizations.
+CAH staff has extensive experience in affordable housing development, project coordination and financing, project development, program development, federal funding, and program and project compliance.
+In addition, staff have rich experience and educational backgrounds including organizational and business management; agency and program reorganization; program design and implementation; capacity building; resource utilization management; case management and support services; staff supervision; grant writing; community work; direct service delivery; accounting, audit and compliance; financing and financial operations; program operations management; and the acquisition, new construction, and rehabilitation of properties and sites that serve low-income populations.
+In addition, Compass Affordable Housing provides consulting, accounting and housing development services to and for local and state-wide organizations.

 CAH’s experience also includes experience with: